 She was a deeply pious and charitable woman known for her work in church reform and for aiding the poor.
 In 1250, Pope Innocent IV officially canonized her as a saint in the Roman Catholic in recognition of her holiness and fidelity.
 She was later declared a patroness of Scotland in 1673.
 Her feast day is currently celebrated on November 16, the date of her death, in the revised General Roman Calendar, while some traditionalist Catholics observe it on June 10.

-Pope Urban II delivers a sermon during the Council of Clermont in France urging Christians to reclaim the Holy Land, sparking the First Crusade.
-More
+Pope Urban II delivers a sermon at the Council of Clermont in France on November 27, 1065, calling for the First Crusade and urging Western Christians to aid the Byzantine Empire and reclaim the Holy Land from Muslim control; popularizing the cry "Deus vult" ("God wills it")

 The People's Crusade, a precursor to the First Crusade.
 It was a disorganized popular movement led by Peter the Hermit and others, with thousands of peasants and commoners embarking on a journey to the Holy Land.